Today as topical as 200 Years ago for

 Rümann, Das Illustrierte Buch des 19.
-Jahrhunderts, Leipsic 1930, pp. 99 ff.; Nagler 1; Thieme-Becker XXII, 305. – On especially wide-margined buff paper. – Particularly above and right in the outer parts of the white margin slightly foxing. – Inscribed:
+Jahrhunderts, Leipsic 1930, pp. 99 ff.; Nagler 1; Thieme-Becker XXII, 305. – On especially wide-margined strong paper. – Particularly above and right in the outer parts of the white margin slightly foxing. – Inscribed:

 “ The sight of one of the most despicable of God’s creatures

 and crushing with impunity the rising liberty and prosperity of millions,

 is one of the most melancholy and degrading spectacles in existence. –

 and the miserable would-be-despote and the wretched monkish faction

 who has urged him into so much perfidy and folly

 are likely to be driven into merited obscurity. ”